ARM-software/acle/main/acle.md

 `<arm_sve.h>` defines data types and intrinsics for SVE and its extensions; see [SVE language extensions and intrinsics](#sve-language-extensions-and-intrinsics) for details.
-The `__ARM_FEATURE_SVE` macro can be tested before including the header, but this might limit function multi-versioning capabilities:
+The `__ARM_FEATURE_SVE` macro can be tested before including the header.
+However, this is not recommended for cases where target feature selection is overridden within code, for example, when using #function-multi-versioning.

 ``` c
   #ifdef __ARM_FEATURE_SVE